xquery-mode/oook-selector/README.md

 ## Usage

-Cider-jack-in to an uruk project and try the xdbc-selecter by entering  C-c m There is help if you press '?' afterwards.
+Cider-jack-in to an uruk project and try the oook-selector by entering  C-c m There is help if you press '?' afterwards.

 Note: If you use an LW configuration service, first enter  C-c m g  to fetch the